nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_memory.rst

    Because of this property, the FLPR's owner indirectly obtains access to the entire RAM21 memory region.
    To avoid security risks, all the partitions in RAM21 must be assigned to the FLPR's owner.
    Also, all peripherals with DMA buffers in this memory must be assigned to the FLPR's owner.
-   The FLPR and the fast peripherals are by default owned by the Application Core.
+   The FLPR and the fast peripherals are by default owned by the application core.
-   This ownership and matching memory access rights can be reassigned to the Radio Core in the UICR.
+   This ownership and matching memory access rights can be reassigned to the radio core in the UICR.

    The security attribute of memory partitions DMA engines must follow the FLPR security settings.